 You need to take the CISRS Operative Training Scheme (COTS) 1-day training course and a health, safety and environment test to get the Scaffolder Labourer Green Card.

 You must then complete six months experience on site and then the CISRS Scaffolding Part 2 course.

-Throughout your training you work towards the Scottish Vocational Qualification (SVQ) Accessing Operations and Rigging (Construction): Scaffolding at SCQF Level 5.
+Throughout your training you work towards the SVQ Accessing Operations and Rigging (Construction): Scaffolding at SCQF Level 5.